“I know it looks like I’m moving, but I’m standing still.” — Bob Dylan, Not Dark Yet

 So it is with mystery stories.
 Whether Agatha Christie or Sherlock Holmes, it’s essentially a given at the outset that Hercule Poirot will learn whodunnit by the end of the story, or that Holmes will solve the mystery that has stumped Scotland Yard.
-The fun, for readers, is trying to take the clues one is being fed and “get it” before our hero does.
+The fun, for readers, is trying to sift through the clues one is being fed by the author and “get it” before our hero does.

 Originally published at pioneerproductions.blogspot.com